BluShift Aerospace: Commercial development (2021-2023)

-Recent activities (2023-2025)
+Recent activities (2023-2026)

+In June 2024, BluShift raised a seed round of $1.3 million led by Late Stage Capital and Late Stage's founder, Brady Brim-DeForest, joined the BluShift board as chairman.
 In October 2024, BluShift completed a 60-second static fire test of the MAREVL (Modular Adaptable Rocket Engine for Vehicle Launch) 2.0 engine with active throttling.
 The test concluded a $1.1 million contract with the U.S. Air Force focused on evaluating the engine for booster-stage propulsion applications.

 As of January 2025, BluShift was preparing for the first launch of its Starless Rogue suborbital rocket, expected to carry commercial payloads.
 In January 2025, the company was pursuing a $15 million equity round to fund the first launch of its suborbital rocket from Spaceport America in New Mexico.
 In April 2025, BluShift completed a hybrid rocket engine test at Brunswick Landing.
-Mid-2025, BluShift announced plans to re-launch the booster to space once its FAA launch license was approved.
+In mid-2025, BluShift announced plans to re-launch the booster to space once its FAA launch license was approved.

-As of May 2025, the company reported technical and funding challenges, including delays in engine development and shifts in federal support priorities.
-As of May 2025, the company was in the process of raising a $1 million seed round.
+As of May 2025, the company was in the process of raising a $1 million seed round, however, the company reported technical and funding challenges, including delays in engine development and shifts in federal support priorities.

+In February 2026, BluShift shifted focus to servicing the demand for rocket boosters after being awarded the Maine Technology Institute award.
+The award is funded through the Maine Technology Asset Fund and gave BluShift a $2 million interest-free loan.

 Engine technology

 The Modular Adaptable Rocket Engine for Vehicle Launch (MAREVL) is a hybrid rocket engine developed by BluShift, which combines solid bio-fuel with liquid oxidizer.

-BluShift's 2022 hot-fire attempt of MAREVL 2.0, which was ultimately canceled due to ignition failures, intended to target thrust levels between 50 kN and 60 kN, with plans to ramp up to 80 kN.
-The first successful test, conducted on March 1, 2022, generated a peak thrust of approximately 39 kN.
+Initially targeting thrust levels between 50 kN and 60 kN, with plans to reach 80 kN, BluShift's 2022 hot-fire attempt of MAREVL 2.0 was canceled due to ignition failures.
+The first successful test on March 1, 2022 generated approximately 39 kN of thrust.

-Testing program
+Testing programs

 The full-scale MAREVL 2.0 is currently being tested and is intended to include more than 20 static fire tests.
 In March 2022, its first test, a 5-second burn, was completed, validating ignition and flow stability.
 Subsequent tests have progressively extended burn duration and demonstrated throttling capabilities, culminating in the successful 60-second full-duration burn in October 2024.